actionschnitzel/pi-os-64-xfce-fs/README.md

 ```
 sudo apt install numix-gtk-theme numix-icon-theme
 ```
 NOTE: To make a theme really global:
--Go to: 'Setting > Appearance and select a theme` then `Settings > Window Mangers Settings and select a theme` In XCFE 4.18 it will be no longer nessasary to also change the Window Manager theme
+-Go to: `Setting > Appearance and select a theme` then `Settings > Window Mangers Settings and select a theme` In XCFE 4.18 it will be no longer nessasary to also change the Window Manager theme

 - My favorte is The Mint-Y Theme which is in this repo